I don’t take many pictures of my front door, or the tree next to it. It was just “always there”, until it changed.

-Earlier this year, I had a very bushy palm tree by my front door.
-It lived there for over ten years and it used to shed palm fronds all over the path, but I liked it because it felt a bit tropical in an otherwise rainy and bleak landscape.
-A bit pina colada in the land of hot tea.
+Earlier this year, I had a bushy palm tree by my front door.
+It stood there for ten years, shedding palm fronds everywhere, but I liked it because it felt tropical in an otherwise rainy and bleak landscape.
+A bit pina colada in the land of tea.

-First a few leaves fell off, then most of them, then all but two, and then, one by one, the last two.
-If you’ve never seen a palm tree with just one leaf… it’s sad.
+It happened painfully.
+First a few fell off, then most of them, then all but two, and finally, a palm tree with just one leaf…

-The same thing happened with a couple of the neighbours’ trees, and the tree surgeon came and chopped them to stumps.
+The same thing happened with a couple of neighbours’ trees, and the tree surgeon came and chopped them to stumps.
 I planted a plum tree to cheer myself up, and a wisteria, but I didn’t plant another palm tree.
 This one had my children’s swing on it.
 My cat loved it.
-Even I – having all but ignored it for a decade – loved it.
+Even I – having ignored it for a decade – liked it.

-I surveyed the base; there was a bit of bark damage so I padded it with moss in the warm weather, watered it, and surrounded it with lumps of granite to prevent it from being scratched or strimmed, and to press whatever loose bark was left a little closer to the main trunk.
+The base had suffered a bit of bark damage so I padded it with moss in the warm weather, watered it, and surrounded it with lumps of granite to protect it.
 It was all I could think to do.

 Then I waited.

 Months passed.
 Little fragments of bark fell to the ground.
 The skies turned grey.
 I stopped looking at it, but declined an offer to cut it down.

 “It might recover,” I said, “sometimes miracles happen.”
 But I still didn’t look at it.